 - All backflow assemblies installed below grade must be provided with test cock plugs.

-- Above ground enclosure installations may have clearances less than those mentioned previously, provided they are equipped with removable panels, doors and tops that create clearances equal to or greater than those described herein.
+- Above ground enclosure installations may have clearances less than those mentioned on page 1 item 6, provided they are equipped with removable panels, doors and tops that create clearances equal to or greater than those described herein.
 Only commercially manufactured prefabricated insulated outdoor enclosures will be approved.
 Drawings must be submitted and approved by Water Quality Inspection prior to construction of an alternate type of enclosure.
 All exposed piping inside enclosures must be insulated with commercially manufactured pipe insulation or a heat source must be provided.

 - All vaults and enclosures for backflow assemblies must be kept free of any debris and/or objects that interfere with these installation requirements and those applicable to OAR 333-061-0071.
 Vaults and enclosures must not contain loose fill materials of any kind.